 Surge capacity resource for hospitals looking at converting hotels in order to serve more coronavirus COVID-19 patients.
 Prepared by ASHE, the American Society for Health Care Engineering, through the American Hospital Association.
 This “COVID-19 Response Concept Study” identifies the types of patients suitable to this setting.
 It lays out a 10 to 14-day timeline to take advantage of hotel ballroom space for patient wards and guest rooms for for patients or staff.
 Conference rooms and meeting spaces become medication areas, mini-labs, nursing support and command center.
 Paper records may get chosen in lieu of unfamiliar (or impractical, given the timing) electronic record systems.
 This short resource guide covers a wide spectrum of dimensions.
-Excellent overview.
+Very helpful overview, published April 2020.

 Download the 21-page Guide called Managing Chaos.
 It will walk you through an approach to making plans that will be useful in a real disaster.
 It is subtitled The Disaster Planner’s Handbook In Eight Parts, by Mitch Stripling, New York City, 2013

-2020 Edition of the series of state by state reports on emergency health preparedness called “Ready or Not?”.
+2022 Edition of the series of state by state reports on emergency health preparedness called “Ready or Not?”.
 Report by Trust for America’s Health and the Robert Wood Johnson Foundation outlines how well each state meets 10 indicators for public health disasters and emergencies.
 As with last year, responses and needs identified during the Covid-19 pandemic were incorporated into this year’s report.
-Published by TFAH with grants from RWJF, February 2020.
+Published by TFAH with grants from RWJF, March 2022.

-Resources to improve influenza vaccination for healthcare personnel from The Joint Commission 100-page monograph outlines rationale and strategies for immunizing health care personnel (HCPs) against influenza – both seasonal flu and pandemic flu.
-Strategies from research and best practices from others are shared in order to improve vaccination rates (currently estimated around 42% nationally), thereby protecting both patients and staff, and reducing the spread of influenza.
-Pub 2009
+Resources to improve influenza vaccination for healthcare personnel from The Joint Commission.
+Joint Commission standards for immunizing health care personnel (HCPs) against influenza – both seasonal flu and pandemic flu.
+Strategies from research and best practices from others are shared in order to improve vaccination rates (to reach a 90% goal), thereby protecting both patients and staff, and reducing the spread of influenza.

-The Minnesota Pandemic Ethics Project (through Univ. of MN) developed recommendations regarding priorities and distribution of scarce resources in the event of a severe pandemic.
+The Minnesota Pandemic Ethics Project developed recommendations regarding priorities and distribution of scarce resources (potential rationing) in the event of a severe pandemic.
 Ethical frameworks and ethical guidance, through the University of MN.
 Pub.
 2010.

 Numerous resources about handling coronavirus (COVID-19) cases for US hospitals, from the American Hospital Association (AHA).

 This Build A Kit from ready.gov provides a list of recommended supplies and materials to assemble NOW as an emergency supply kit.
 Water (1 gallon per person per day), food, bedding, prescriptions, can opener, first-aid kit, dust mask, flashlight, batteries, radio, whistle to signal help, and more.
 Minimum plan: 3 days (72 hours).
 Extra items listed for the Covid pandemic.
 Updated Feb.
 2022.

-OSHA’s guide to help hospitals and employees get ready and respond to an influenza pandemic addresses clinical information about influenza, infection control and hand hygiene, employee vaccination, protective equipment, self-triage guidelines if you have flu symptoms, and more.
+OSHA’s pandemic flu guide helps hospitals and healthcare workers get ready and respond to an influenza pandemic.
+Addresses clinical information about influenza, infection control and hand hygiene, employee vaccination, protective equipment, self-triage guidelines if you have flu symptoms, and more.
 Practical and well-referenced.
 Pandemic Influenza Preparedness and Response Guidance for Healthcare Workers and Healthcare Employers is 103 pages; updated for 2009.
 Other pandemic publications also at this site.